Enforcement Directorate Cases

 - Punishment for Money Laundering: Section 4 states that individuals convicted of money laundering can face imprisonment for a term of three to seven years, along with a fine.
 For repeat offenders, the punishment may extend beyond seven years.

-- Attachment and Confiscation of Property: Section 5 allows the ED to provisionally attach properties involved in money laundering during the investigation.
+- Attachment and Confiscation of Property: Section 5 allows the ED to attach properties involved in money laundering during the investigation provisionally.
 Once the court establishes the connection to money laundering, the properties can be permanently confiscated under Section 8.

-- Imprisonment for Non-Compliance: Section 63 states that if an individual fails to comply with summons or does not provide information or documents as required by the ED, they may face imprisonment for up to three years or a fine or both.
+- Imprisonment for Non-Compliance: Section 63 states that if an individual fails to comply with a summons or does not provide information or documents as required by the ED, they may face imprisonment for up to two years or a fine or both.

 - Civil Penalties: Section 13 outlines that violations of FEMA can result in penalties up to three times the amount involved in the contravention.
-The maximum penalty for violations is ₹2 lakh or three times the amount of the contravention, whichever is higher.
+The maximum penalty for violations is ₹ 2 lakh or three times the amount of the contravention.

 - Administrative Action: Under Section 37, the ED has the authority to initiate proceedings against individuals or entities for non-compliance with FEMA provisions, leading to penalties and the potential freezing or attachment of assets.

-- Fines and Costs: In addition to penalties, individuals or companies may also be liable to pay any costs incurred by the ED in relation to enforcement actions as per provisions in various sections related to penalties.
+- Fines and Costs: In addition to penalties, individuals or companies may also be liable to pay any costs incurred by the ED about enforcement actions as per provisions in various sections related to penalties.

-- Extradition: The penalties under this Act primarily relate to asset confiscation and legal proceedings involved in extraditing offenders, as stipulated in various sections including Section 14, which deals with proceedings against fugitive economic offenders.
+- Disallow civil claims: The penalties under this Act primarily relate to asset confiscation and legal proceedings involved in extraditing offenders, as stipulated in various sections, including Section 14, which deals with proceedings against fugitive economic offenders.

-How to Report an Offence Related to Enforcement Directorate Matter?
+How to Report an Offense Related to an ED Matter?

 - Filing a Complaint with the Enforcement Directorate: Though direct access to the ED is limited, individuals can submit a complaint related to money laundering or foreign exchange violations by addressing it to: Director, Enforcement Directorate, 6th Floor, Lok Nayak Bhawan, Khan Market, New Delhi- 110003.